 Meet the Animals: Petting Zoos, Animal Farms, and Animal Sanctuaries Near Atlanta

-This vast wildlife park is located just about an hour north of Atlanta in Cleveland and features a drive-thru safari experience, with the opportunity for "add-on" interactions with animals - including kangaroo, baby deer, porcupines, lemurs, sloths and more.
+This vast wildlife park is located just about an hour north of Atlanta in Cleveland and features a drive-thru safari experience, with the opportunity for "add-on" interactions with animals, including kangaroos, baby deer, porcupines, lemurs, sloths and more.

-Located an hour north of Atlanta in Dahlonega, this wildlife preserve is home to more than 100 exotic and native animals, including a Bengal tiger cub named Bodhi.
-The animals at the preserve are rescues who were orphaned, abused, or illegally purchased.
-The farm offers families opportnities to hold a cockatoo, American alligator, and various snakes.
+Located an hour north of Atlanta in Dahlonega, this wildlife preserve is home to more than 100 exotic and native animals.
+Many of the animals at the preserve are rescues who were orphaned, abused, or illegally purchased.
+The animal preserve offers families opportunities to hold a sloth and other animals.

-Pettit Creek Farms is home to variety of animals from around the globe, including camels, goats, ostriches, zebras, and more.
-Visitors are encouraged to purchase animal feed as they enter, and drive through the dirt path featuring exotic animals.
+Pettit Creek Farms is an animal farm, home to a variety of species including camels, goats, ostriches, zebras, and more.
+Visitors are encouraged to purchase feed as they enter, and drive through the dirt path featuring exotic animals.
 There are opportunities to linger along the way (mind the car behind you) and let the animals eat from your child's outstretched arm.

-Atlanta's zoo is known for allowing safe separation between spectators and animals, But there are some opportunties to get up close to some animals in the barnyard, where kids can interact with goats, sheep, pigs, and more.
+Zoo Atlanta features safe separation between spectators and animals, but there are some opportunties to get up close to some animals in the barnyard, where kids can interact with goats, sheep, pigs, and more.
 As animal interactions are always subject to change, check with zoo staff during your visit or on the website for additional details.

-Yellow River Wildlife Sanctuary, formerly Yellow River Game Ranch, is under new management that has put much care and dedication into the welfare of its animal inhabitants.
-The sanctuary is home to bison, peacocks, pigs, albino wallabies, Babydoll sheep, fallow deer, ring-tailed lemurs, alpacas, and more.
-Check the website for info on its interactive exhibits and wildlife "Keeper Talks."
+Yellow River Wildlife Sanctuary has put much care and dedication into the welfare of its animal inhabitants.
+The animal sanctuary is home to bison, peacocks, pigs, albino wallabies, Babydoll sheep, fallow deer, ring-tailed lemurs, alpacas, and more.
+Check the website for info on its interactive exhibits and "Walk on the Wildside" tours.

 Visit Noah's Ark Animal Sanctuary and help support their rescued animals.

-This unique nonprofit sanctuary located just over an hour south of Atlanta, is definitely worth the drive.
-The sanctuary features a 250-acre oasis for abused and neglected animals, including reptiles, primates, bears, birds, and exotic cats.
-There are opportunities to feed the tigers and other big cats for a fee that directly benefits the animal nonprofit.
+This unique nonprofit animal sanctuary located just over an hour south of Atlanta, is definitely worth the drive.
+The sanctuary features an oasis for abused and neglected animals, including reptiles, primates, bears, birds, and exotic cats.
+There are opportunities to take a variety of tours at Noah's Ark.

-Located just south of Atlanta, this working farm offers an opportunity to shop for seasonal produce, take part in seasonal events and activities, as well as opportunities for visitors to interact with barnyard chickens, donkeys, cows and calves, goats, horses, and more.
+This working farm offers an opportunity to shop for seasonal produce, take part in seasonal events and activities, as well as opportunities for visitors to interact with its animal farm, like barnyard chickens, donkeys, cows and calves, goats, horses, and more.

-This is one of Georgia's better-known animal safaris, located about an hour and a half from Atlanta and not far from Callaway Gardens.
-There are options to use your own car on the safari (at your own risk) or rent one of the already animal-weathered Zebra vans.
-This vast drive-thru safari features a variety of animals that have been conditioned by all the frequent visitors to come knocking on your car window for food.
-Expect to get close to camels, zebras, watusis, American bison, and more.
-This is where plastic gloves come in handy—there will be plenty of goey slobber on your kids' hands and maybe even your car.
+Georgia's better-known animal safari, Wild Animal Safari, offers options to use your own car on the safari or rent one of the already animal-weathered zebra vans.
+This vast drive-thru safari features a variety of animals that come knocking on your car window for food.
+Get close to camels, zebras, watusis, American bison, and more.
+Warn kiddos: These animals aren't shy about begging for food, slobbering on cars, hands, and pretty much any surface.